 The Top Ethical Challenges for Nurses

-When nurses encounter ethical dilemmas in situations in which they cannot do what they consider “the right thing,” they experience moral distress.
+Ethical dilemmas can place nurses in situations where they feel moral distress because they feel they cannot do "the right thing."
 While some have the courage to speak up or take action, others do not.

-Part of nursing is the relief of suffering, but complex interventions often cause patients to suffer while restoring them to health.
+One of the best parts of nursing is relieving the suffering of patients, but complex interventions often cause patients to suffer while restoring them to health.

 “Being part of the implementation is a heavy weight when you are at the bedside,” Walton said.

-Carol Pavlish, RN, PhD, FAAN, associate professor at the UCLA School of Nursing in Los Angeles, has studied early indicators of the ethical issues in nursing RNs face and has developed some strategies for helping them.
+Carol Pavlish, RN, PhD, FAAN, associate professor at the UCLA School of Nursing in Los Angeles, has studied ethical issues facing nursing RNs and has developed helpful strategies for helping them.